-Mohammed Morsi was Egypt's first civilian and Islamist president, but stayed in power for only one year before being ousted by the army on 3 July 2013.
+Mohammed Morsi was Egypt's first civilian and Islamist president, but lasted only one year in power before being ousted by the military on 3 July 2013.

-The army's move followed four days of mass anti-government protests and Mr Morsi's rejection of an army ultimatum to resolve Egypt's worst political crisis since Hosni Mubarak was deposed in 2011.
+The military's move followed four days of mass anti-government protests and Mr Morsi's rejection of an ultimatum from the generals to resolve Egypt's worst political crisis since Hosni Mubarak was deposed in 2011.

-After almost two months in detention at a secret location, state prosecutors announced on 1 September that Mr Morsi would stand trial for inciting his supporters to murder a journalist and two opposition protesters, and ordering the torture and unlawful detention of others.
+After almost two months in detention at secret locations, state prosecutors announced on 1 September that Mr Morsi would stand trial for inciting his supporters to murder a journalist and two opposition protesters, and ordering the torture and unlawful detention of others.

 The charges related to clashes between opposition protesters and Muslim Brotherhood supporters outside the Ittihadiya presidential palace in Cairo in December 2012.

 At the first hearing, he shouted from the dock that he was the victim of a "military coup" and rejected the authority of the courts to try him.